 Best hybrid SUVs 2020

 Not so long ago, if you wanted to drive a hybrid SUV Toyota was about the only option.
-Lexus hybrid SUVs shared the Toyota family tech too, but nowadays there’s a far wider range of hybrid SUVs in UK dealers, as manufacturers respond to increasing demand.
+Lexus hybrid SUVs shared the Toyota family tech too, but that was about it.
+Nowadays there’s a far wider range of hybrid SUVs in UK dealers, as manufacturers respond to increasing demand and ever-tightening emissions regulations.

-The greater choice of hybrid options makes it much more likely there’s a hybrid-power SUV or crossover that’s right for you, and we’ve compiled a list of our top 10 favourite models.
+The greater choice of hybrid powertrains makes it far easier to find a hybrid SUV or crossover that’s right for you, and we’ve compiled a list of our top 10 favourite models on the market today below.

-It includes everything from super-luxurious – and expensive – plug-in hybrids like the Range Rover P400e, to the much more affordable and compact options like the Kia Niro.
+Our selection includes everything from super-luxurious – and expensive – plug-in hybrids like the Range Rover P400e to the mild-hybrid Volvo XC60 and more affordable small SUVs like the Kia Niro.
+There should be something to suit all requirements and every car that makes the list is a top class option.

-There’s still some confusion around about the different types of SUV hybrid, but nowadays the two main options are usually described as PHEVs – or plug-in hybrid vehicles – or self-charging hybrids, which you can’t plug in even if you wanted to.
+There’s still some confusion around about the different types of SUV hybrid, but nowadays the two main options are usually described as PHEVs (Plug-in Hybrid Electric Vehicles) or self-charging hybrids, which you can’t plug in even if you wanted to.

 The SUV PHEV is a sort of half-way house between a hybrid and a fully electric vehicle, because it has a battery big enough to run the car on electricity alone – typically for 25 to 35 miles – after one charge of a few hours.
 A PHEV also has a petrol engine, and most of the time you’re likely to be driving on a mix of petrol and electricity.
-When the battery runs out, you’re down to petrol power alone.
+When the battery runs out, you’re down to petrol power alone, but with a heavy battery on board that will blunt fuel economy.

 A self-charging hybrid works because it uses a much smaller battery, which the engine can cope with recharging on the go – impossible with the bigger batteries required in an SUV PHEV.